HerbertDoerfler/office-js-docs-pr/docs/develop/auth-external-add-ins.md

 ## Libraries

 Libraries are available for many languages and platforms, for both the Implicit flow and the Authorization Code flow.
 Some libraries are general purpose, while others are for specific online services.

-**Office 365 and other services that use Azure Active Directory as the authorization provider**: [Azure Active Directory Authentication Libraries](https://azure.microsoft.com/documentation/articles/active-directory-authentication-libraries/).
-A preview is also available for the [Microsoft Authentication Library](https://www.nuget.org/packages/Microsoft.Identity.Client).

 **Google**: Search [GitHub.com/Google](https://github.com/google) for "auth" or the name of your language.
 Most of the relevant repos are named `google-auth-library-[name of language]`.